mdowst/PSNotes/README.md

 ```
 [top](#psnotes)
 ###### Example 4: Create multiple line note
-When creating a note for a mutiple line snippet, it is recommended that you use a here-string with single quotes to prevent expressions from being evaluated when you run the `New-PSNote` command.
+When creating a note for a multiple line snippet, it is recommended that you use a here-string with single quotes to prevent expressions from being evaluated when you run the `New-PSNote` command.
 ```powershell
 $Snippet = @'
 $stringBuilder = New-Object System.Text.StringBuilder